Announcement

 The abundance of guidance regarding African hair and skin care contains useful recommendations but also includes poorly founded suggestions.
 Following an unsuitable care plan for melanin-rich skin and textured hair results in several problems, including dryness and breakage, acne, and other conditions.

 This section identifies the prevalent errors people make with African hair and skin care while providing practical solutions.
-Using harsh shampoo products that
+Using harsh shampoo products that strip the hair of natural oils

 ...